li-tann/li-tann.github.io/docs/code/cpp/triangle.md

   Please read this section before mailing me bugs.

-  `My output mesh has no triangles!'
+  'My output mesh has no triangles!'

   If you're using a PSLG, you've probably failed to specify a proper set of bounding segments, or forgotten to use the -c switch.
 Or you may have placed a hole badly, thereby eating all your triangles.
 To test these possibilities, try again with the -c and -O switches.
 Alternatively, all your input vertices may be collinear, in which case you can hardly expect to triangulate them.

-  `Triangle doesn't terminate, or just crashes.'
+  'Triangle doesn't terminate, or just crashes.'

     Bad things can happen when triangles get so small that the distance between their vertices isn't much larger than the precision of your machine's arithmetic.
 If you've compiled Triangle for single-precision arithmetic, you might do better by recompiling it for double-precision.
 Then again, you might just have to settle for more lenient constraints on the minimum angle and the maximum area than you had planned.